gadget-inc/deploy-container/Readme.md

 ### Building

 This is built by Docker Hub and stored there so it's public.
-This is necessasry so that Circle can pull it and run it.
+This is necessary so that Circle can pull it and run it.